Dance Classes at TorontoDanceSpot

 To enroll call us, or shoot us an e-mail.
 You’ll find all the necessary info in the “contact” page.

-There are three main styles in Argentine tango:
+There are three main Classic styles in Argentine Tango and a fourth one – Tango Nuevo:

 De Salon – the most classically looking and sounding of all,